⚠️ We are currently updating our 2021/22 tax guidance across the website

 PAYE underpayments may arise due to your employer or pension-payer not operating PAYE correctly.
 For example, they may not have applied the tax code that HMRC sent to them or they may have been giving you tax and NIC relief for your travel expenses via the payroll.
 If this is the case, HMRC should first seek the tax from the employer or pension-payer, not from you.

-If you think this has happened, but HMRC have sent you the tax bill, you can find out what to do in our factsheet Received a PAYE tax calculation?.
+If you think this has happened, but HMRC have sent you the tax bill, you can find out what to do in our guidance What happens if I do not pay enough tax?.

 Alternatively, there are tax charities that may be able to help you depending on your circumstances.
 Tax charities include TaxAid and Tax Help for Older People.
 You may also find our Getting Help page useful.